 Acne is a skin condition that causes pimples or "zits."
-Whiteheads (closed comedomes), blackheads (open comdedomes), and red, inflamed papules of skin (such as cysts) may develop.
-These most often occur on the face or shoulders.
+Whiteheads (closed comedones), blackheads (open comedones), red, inflamed papules, and nodules or cysts may develop.
+These most often occur on the face, neck, upper trunk and upper arm.

-Acne occurs when tiny holes on the surface of the skin become clogged.
-These holes are called pores.
-The pores can become clogged by substances on the surface of the skin or when the skin itself produces "plugs."
+Acne occurs when tiny pores on the surface of the skin become clogged.
+The pores can become plugged by substances on the surface of the skin.
+More commonly they develop from a mixture of the natural oils of the skin and the dead cells shed from the inside of the pore.
+These plugs are called comedones.
 Acne is most common in teenagers.
 But anyone can get acne.

 Acne breakouts can be triggered by:

 - Use of oily skin or hair care products

 - Possibly diet

 To keep your pores from clogging and your skin from becoming too oily:

 - Clean your skin gently with a mild, non-drying soap.

 - It may help to use a wash with salicylic acid or benzoyl if your skin is oily and prone to acne.
 Remove all dirt or make up.

 - Wash once or twice a day, and also after exercising.
 Avoid scrubbing or repeated skin washing.